joshwashywash/joshwashywash.github.io/src/content/blog/typescript-maps-as-switches.md

 ```

 There's nothing wrong with this code but if you're like me you'll spot a
 pattern.
-Underneath every _case_ there is a bit of code that needs to be ran if
+Underneath every _case_ there is a bit of code that needs to be run if
 the case clause matches the evaluated switch expression.
 It's as if we're
 matching state to a function or procedure.
 It seems like the same functionality
 can be achieved with a lookup table, a map, or in the case of TypeScript, a